 The Region-Specific Tour Guide-Interpreter, who conducts guide-interpreter duties only within a specific prefectural or metropolitan region, became an approved qualification on April 1, 2006.
 Prefectures were also empowered to administer the examination.
 Since the Region-Specific Tour Guide-Interpreter examination is administered only by interested prefectures, there may be regions where this qualification is not available.
 As of 2008, the Region-Specific Tour Guide-Interpreter examination has been introduced by a total of six prefectures: Hokkaido, Iwate, Tochigi, Shizuoka, Nagasaki and Okinawa.

 Tour Guide-Interpreter Search

-This website provides foreign visitors coming to Japan the ability to search for qualified guide-interpreters.
-The user can find a guide-interpreter and search by region, knowledge area, language, and other search criteria, and then directly contact the guide-interpreter to make a booking for their service.
+This website provides international visitors coming to Japan with the ability to search for qualified guide-interpreters.
+The user can find a guide-interpreter and search by region, knowledge area, language, and other search criteria, and then directly contact the guide-interpreter to make a booking for their services.